DopamineDriven/home-sharing-app/README.md

 - Therefore, TS should not copile it to valid JS
     - this requires updating the tsconfig.json file
         - use the "exclude" option

+## Modularizing Resolvers
+- consider a resolvers map pertaining to the listings domain (module)
+    - map will encompass all the resolvers pertaining to this domain
+        - listings query, deleteListing mutation, id resolver field for the Listing object, etc.